modmore/docs/en/02_ConsentFriend/v1/02_Functionality/01_Introduction.md

 [![](img/consent-management.png)](img/consent-management.png)

-!!! info "The following steps are prepared by ConsentFriend automatically"
+> **The following steps are prepared by ConsentFriend automatically**
+>
-    To make sure that no tracking scripts and third-party services are loaded without consent, the HTML code of the page has to be modified: For scripts, the type attribute has to be set to or replaced with `type="text/plain"` (this keeps the browser from executing the script) and a data attribute with the original type has to be added, i.e.
-    `data-type="application/javascript"`.
-Also a data-name attribute that has to match the name of the [service in the Custom Manager Page](../03_Custom_Manager_Page/01_Services.md#service-name) must be added, i.e.
+> To make sure that no tracking scripts and third-party services are loaded without consent, the HTML code of the page has to be modified: For scripts, the type attribute has to be set to or replaced with `type="text/plain"` (this keeps the browser from executing the script) and a data attribute with the original type has to be added, i.e. `data-type="application/javascript"`.
+Also a data-name attribute that has to match the name of the [service in the Custom Manager Page](../03_Custom_Manager_Page/01_Services.md#service-name) must be added, i.e. `data-name="matomo"`.
-    `data-name="matomo"`.

 If you enter the external service code in the ConsentFriend service configuration, the code will be prepared for the the automatic activation.
 ConsentFriend will inject the code at the end of the HEAD or BODY section in the HTML code.

-!!! info "Commercial conversion of Klaro!"
+> **Commercial conversion of Klaro!**
+>
-    ConsentFriend does not use the commercial server side version of Klaro!.
+> ConsentFriend does not use the commercial server side version of Klaro!.
 It is not needed and currently not possible to use the commercial version of Klaro! with ConsentFriend.

 ## Custom external services